pharath/pharath.github.io/_posts/2021-08-19-cheatsheet-git.md

 `git checkout -b <new_branch> <old_branch>` | create `<new_branch>` off `<old_branch>`
 `git switch -c *branch*` | switch to a non-existing branch (since Git v2.23) `git push --set-upstream origin <new_branch>` | push to a locally newly created branch (see `git checkout -b <new_branch>`) that does not yet exist on remote (i.e. on github.com). `--set-upstream`: will make the local `<new_branch>` track the remote `remotes/origin/<new_branch>` (w/o this flag git does not know where to push the `new_branch`).
+`git checkout c5f567 -- file1/to/restore file2/to/restore` | get files from a specific commit `c5f567` (shortest SHA1: usually the first 7 hex digits are enough, [stackoverflow](https://stackoverflow.com/a/21015031))
+`git checkout c5f567~1 -- file1/to/restore file2/to/restore` | get files from the commit before a specific commit `c5f567`

 ## git show-branch